ninoNinkovic/LiveStamps/README.md

 @date        08-03-2015
 ```

----
-**Multi-part LiveStamp Example: A live updating stamp made from other stamps**
+####Multi-part LiveStamp Example: A live updating stamp made from other stamps

 This stamp would update date portion automatically.
 Note, for this to stamp to auto update the previous "date" stamp would have to be defined.
 If the "date" stamp was NOT defined" the output would be: